-Implicit differentiation lets you find dy/dxdy/dx even when an equation does not isolate yy.
+Implicit differentiation finds dy/dxdy/dx even when an equation never isolates yy.
 Instead of solving for yy first, you differentiate both sides with respect to xx and treat yy as a function of xx.

-If that relation defines yy as a differentiable function of xx near the point you care about, then you can differentiate the whole equation with respect to xx and solve for dy/dxdy/dx.
+The general setup is a relation F(x,y)=0F(x,y) = 0.
+If it defines yy as a differentiable function of xx near the point you care about, you can differentiate the whole equation with respect to xx and solve for dy/dxdy/dx.

 1. Differentiate every term with respect to xx.